quicwg/reliable-stream-reset/draft-seemann-quic-reliable-stream-reset.md

 Semantically, a RESET_STREAM frame is equivalent to a RELIABLE_RESET_STREAM frame with the Reliable Size set to 0.

 RELIABLE_RESET_STREAM frames are ack-eliciting.
-When lost, RELIABLE_RESET_STREAM frames MUST be retransmitted, unless another RELIABLE_RESET_STREAM was sent for the same stream (see {{multiple-frames}}).
+When lost, they MUST be retransmitted, unless a RESET_STREAM frame or another RELIABLE_RESET_STREAM frame was sent for the same stream (see {{multiple-frames}}).

 # Resetting Streams